Epitome87/Understanding-TypeScript-Journey/README.md

 ```

 Note here is the syntax TS shows as our type for this object (shape, if you will) that an object of type "person" must have to be valid.
-We can tell TypeScript that we do want to work with just a generic object by doign:
+We can tell TypeScript that we do want to work with just a generic object by doing:

 ```js
 const person: object = {